Auranis/HighDigitSAMs/README.md

 It saw service around the world from the late 1970s onward.
 Selectable in the mission editor as the SAM SA-14 Strela-3.

+### SON-9 Fire Can AAA Director with KS-19 AAA Gun
+The SON-9/KS-19 combination was a potent Soviet heavy AAA system with radar guidance.
+Selectable in the mission editor as: AAA SON-9 Fire Can, AAA 100mm KS-19
+Currently using 3D models from the Sborka and Flak 18.
+Thanks to Hextopia for the implementation.

 ## Version history

+V 1.3.0 2020-12-13 -
+Added SON-9, KS-19 by Hextopia.
+Added new S-300 3D models by EKO.
+Added SA-10B implementation by LetMePickThat.
+Increased 5V55RUD missile performance slightly.
+Slightly reduced overload limit for V-759 missile.
+Restored launch warning for SA-23.
+Added Polyana-D4M1.
+Added improved textures and 3D models for everything.
 V 1.2.0 2020-10-31 - Kinematics updates to missiles, added 9K338 and 9K34, added truck mount for 30N6 radar
 V 1.1.0 2020-10-10 - Second release, added V-759, V-601P, and HQ missiles/launchers, changed 48N6 guidance to command (no more launch warning)
 V 1.0.0 2020-10-3 - Initial release